taegyeong-lee/MaKD-Multi-aspect-knowledge-distillation-with-Large-Language-Model/README.md

 - Install InternVL 2.5(MLLM) for extracting logits on multi-aspect questions (<a href='https://internvl.readthedocs.io/en/latest/get_started/installation.html'>install document</a>).**
 - To obtain Yes/No logits for multi-aspect questions using MLLM, you need to install InternVL2.5.
 Then, replace the temporary files ``modeling_internvl_chat.py``, ``transformers\tokenization_utils_base.py``, and ``transformers\generation\utils.py`` with the our github files from ``InternVL_logits folder``.
-- Download the fine-grained datasets (Caltech101, OxfordPets, CUB-2011, Flowers, StanfordCars, DTD, Mini-ImageNet, FGVC Craft) from here.
+- Download the fine-grained datasets (Caltech101, OxfordPets, CUB-2011, Flowers, StanfordCars, DTD, Mini-ImageNet, FGVC Craft) from <a href="https://drive.google.com/file/d/1cdg5uW526R_Ut38aVc5dpSOTbqrZA1gM/view?usp=sharing">here</a>.
-- Download the multi-aspect questions we created using GPT-4 from here.
+- Download the multi-aspect questions we created using GPT-4 from <a href="https://drive.google.com/file/d/1yIw5XNWOXN2lt_1l4OFhnWvIFouZBXDv/view?usp=sharing">here</a>.
-- Download the multi-aspect logits extracted using InternVL-2.5 8B from here.
+- Download the multi-aspect logits extracted using InternVL-2.5 8B from <a href="https://drive.google.com/file/d/1A5sKlqi3DrFAlFS1O9n8GwcVRJCjO_lu/view?usp=sharing">here</a>.

 ### **1. Create multi-aspect questions suitable for the dataset using ChatGPT.**
 We create a total of $N$ multi-aspect questions based on the class labels of the dataset using LLM.